tennisgent/quickmock/README.md

-QuickMock
+quickmock
 ======

-QuickMock is a micro-library for initializing, mocking and auto-injecting provider dependencies for Jasmine unit tests
+quickmock is a micro-library for initializing, mocking and auto-injecting provider dependencies for Jasmine unit tests

 What does it do?